Workflows

 We borrow the same terminology where possible but do not align with any specific implementation.
 Here are some noteworthy implementation details:

-• We utilize the EFFORT property with time values as the basis of estimation such as 1d, 24:00 or 24h as opposed to story points.
+as opposed to story points.
 We measure progress in time too, but we don't represent it as such.
 We effectively represent it as some form of 'story point' like a percentage.
-This is because the estimates don't reflect realtime and shouldn't be intertwined with measures of performance.
+This is because the estimates don't reflect realtime and shouldn't be intertwined with measures of performance. - Realtime values can be found in the scheduling and clock metadata as

-• Products and Projects are separate entities.
+- Products and Projects are separate entities.
 As a rule, any task belonging to a product is unable to block a project.

 2.3.1.
-Roadmap
+Roadmaps

 The roadmap is a high-level document which describes the strategic plan associated with pre-determined period of time called program increments or PIs.
 The current length of a PI is 1 year.